kyodgorbek/VideoCallingApp/README.md

-- Video Calling App using Jetpack Compose and MVI
+ Video Calling App using Jetpack Compose and MVI

 This repository contains a Video Calling App built using Jetpack Compose and the Model-View-Intent (MVI) architecture.
-The project demonstrates modern Android development practices with a focus on building a fully functional video calling feature.
+The project demonstrates modern Android development practices with a focus on building a fully functional video-calling feature.

-Features
+<h>Features</h>

-Video calling functionality using Stream's video SDK.
+- Video calling functionality using Stream's video SDK.
-MVI architecture for unidirectional data flow and state management.
+- MVI architecture for unidirectional data flow and state management.
-Dependency injection using Koin.
+- Dependency injection using Koin.
-Kotlin Serialization for efficient data parsing.
+- Kotlin Serialization for efficient data parsing.
-Jetpack Compose for building the UI.
+- Jetpack Compose for building the UI.
-Navigation component for managing in-app navigation.
+- Navigation component for managing in-app navigation.
-Unit and UI testing support.
+- Unit and UI testing support.
 Getting Started
 Prerequisites
 Ensure you have the following installed: